 Yields on Treasury bills and short-term Treasury notes are strongly influenced by the federal funds rate, as well as anticipated changes in this rate.
-The average Treasury yield curve shifted upward during Fiscal Year 2023.
-The largest increases occurred on the front end of the yield curve and the curve inverted, where short-term rates are higher than longterm rates.
-The average yield on the 3-month Treasury increased by 3.89 percentage points; 6-month, 3.65 percentage points; 1-year, 3.24 percentage points; 2-year, 2.46 percentage points; 5-year, 1.66 percentage points; 10-year, 1.43 percentage points; and 30-year, 1.29 basis points.
+The average Treasury yield curve shifted upward during Fiscal Year 2024, except in the 1-year section of the curve.
+The largest increases occurred on the front end and back end of the yield curve.
+The average yield on the 3-month Treasury increased by 48 basis points; 6-month, 21 basis points; 2-year, 6 basis points; 5-year, 25 basis points; 10-year, 44 basis points; and 30-year, 0.51 basis points.
+Rates were unchanged in the 1-year section of the curve.
+The yield curve was inverted for the entire year.

-The inversion of the yield curve began in the fourth quarter of Fiscal Year 2022 and steepened in 2023.
-The average yield on the 3-month Treasury was 4.94% compared with only 3.81% on the 10-year Treasury, or a spread of 1.13 percentage points.
-Conversely, in Fiscal Year 2022, the average yield on the 10-year Treasury exceeded the yield on the 3-month Treasury by 1.33 percentage points.
+The inversion of the yield curve began in the fourth quarter of Fiscal Year 2022 and remained that way for the next two years.
+In Fiscal Year 2024, the average yield on the 3-month Treasury was 5.42% compared with only 4.25% on the 10-year Treasury, or a spread of 1.17 percentage points.
+In Fiscal Year 2023, the average yield on the 3-month Treasury exceeded the yield on the 10-year Treasury by 1.13 percentage points.
+The 3-month Treasury was the high point of the curve in Fiscal Year 2024.
 Historically, inverted yield curves have reliably predicted recessions.
 The lag time between the inversion of the curve and the onset of recession has varied greatly, typically between six months and three years.

 In June 2022, the Federal Reserve began reducing the size of its holdings of Treasury securities and agency debt and agency mortgaged-backed securities.
-The Federal Reserve purchased \$4.6 trillion of assets during the pandemic to support the economy, which brought the total size of its bond portfolio to a peak of nearly \$9 trillion in early 2022.
-The Federal Reserve started the program of quantitative tightening by reducing its holdings of Treasuries by \$30 billion per month, and agency debt and agency mortgaged-backed securities by \$17.5 billion each month.
-In September 2022, these amounts were increased to \$60 billion per month of Treasury securities and \$35 billion of agency debt and agency mortgaged-backed securities.
-The Fed continued to shrink its balance sheet by these amounts throughout Fiscal Year 2023.
-The total size of the runoff was about \$1 trillion as of November 2023.
+The Federal Reserve's quantitative tightening program followed its purchase of \$4.6 trillion of assets during the pandemic, which brought the total size of its bond portfolio to a peak of nearly \$9 trillion in the summer of 2022.
+The Fed reduced the size of its Treasury holdings by \$60 billion a month through May by not reinvesting proceeds from maturing investments.
+The Fed also reduced its agency debt and agency mortgaged-backed holdings by \$35 billion a month.
+In June 2024, the Federal Reserve eased the pace of its Treasury reductions to \$25 billion a month but did not change the agency program.
+The total size of the Fed's balance sheet runoff was about \$2 trillion as of November 2024.
+Morgan Stanley projects that the Fed will end quantitative tightening in early 2025.